Demand Forecasting in Logistics: Methods, Process & Accuracy

 Demand forecasting and demand planning are related but distinct:

-- Demand forecasting answers: what will demand be?
+- Demand forecasting answers the question: what will demand be?

-- Demand planning answers: how do we respond to that demand?
+- Demand planning answers the question: how do we respond to that demand?

-The primary objective of demand forecasting in logistics is to help the supply chain operate efficiently.
+The primary objective of demand forecasting in logistics is to help the supply chain operate efficiently and predictably.
+Forecasting is the difference between a logistics business that runs on plans and one that runs on firefighting.
 Accurate demand forecasting helps logistics companies:

 - Estimate load volumes, especially during peak periods